EddyLuten/bhreia.com/docs/adventures/blue-skies/sidequests/assaulted-halfling.md

 Weslan will go to bat for them, saying he knows Phillipe and Malachi, but Londrina won't and be a character witness against them.

 They will need to be very convincing if they want to get away with any of this unscathed.

+## Burron's Camp

+Burron's camp is home to a total of 7 bandits, and Jim Copperfinger, the leader of the bunch.

+- A stash of 350 gp **DC 15 Investigation**
+- Random simple weapons
+- 2 horses and the **wagon** that Burron used for his tours

+### Freeney

+Among them is **[[freeney]]**, down on his luck, drunk, and depressed after having lost his son.
+He will recognize the group and refuse to fight them.
+If he's one of the only ones left, he will help kill his fellow camp members to save his own hide.
+Well, maybe for some drink.

+### Jim's Tent

+In Jim's tent is a **wanted poster**, showing the likenesses of him as well as Burron.
+They're wanted in Kleftmon for the murder of **Lady Willow Gillette**, an elderly socialite woman whom they extorted for years and killed when the well ran dry.
+They couldn't leave behind any loose ends.
+Both [[gadot]] and [[tiran]] will recognize the name as belonging to an influential family in Kleftmon.

 ## Outlawed